-These days, kids have easy access to hundreds of TV stations and millions of Internet sites.
-And they can buy or download countless video games and apps.
-There's a lot of media out there, and some of it might not be appropriate for your child, depending on his or her age and maturity level.
+Kids have easy access to hundreds of TV stations and millions of Internet sites.
+They can buy or download countless video games and apps.
+They can stream movies on many devices and watch YouTube or TikTok videos at the swipe of a finger.
+And they can interact socially online with friends and strangers using social media platforms.
+There's a lot of media out there, and some of it might not be appropriate for your kids, depending on their age and maturity level.

 The best way to monitor media that kids use is to experience the media yourself.
 Test apps and play games before your kids use them.
-View and play apps and games together with your children.
-And watch what they watch so you can talk about what they're seeing on their screens.
+View and play apps and games together.
+And watch what they watch so you can talk about what they see on their screens.
 You know your kids best, so you're the best judge of what they can handle.

-To help filter your kids' Internet use, start by setting up iOS and Android profiles for your kids on all the online devices they will use (smartphones, tablets, and computers).
-This will let you restrict all the apps and games they can download and play, and all the websites they can visit.
-You also can set time limits on their Internet use.
+Some parents might choose to spot-check their kids’ devices every once in a while.
+Others might want to filter their kids' Internet use by setting up iOS and Android profiles for them on all the online devices they use (smartphones, tablets, and computers).
+This lets a parent restrict apps and games that kids can download and play, and websites they can visit.
+Parents also can set time limits on Internet use.

-Also, most of the big email providers, such as Google and Yahoo, allow parents to create child email accounts for younger kids.
-These accounts can forward all their emails to you and let you monitor their contacts and communications.
-Kids must be at least 13 before they can have Google or Yahoo accounts of their own.
+Most big email providers, such as Google and Yahoo, let parents create child email accounts for younger kids.
+These accounts can forward all emails to a parent to monitor contacts and communications.
+Kids must be at least 13 before they can have Google or Yahoo account of their own.

-Social media sites like Facebook, Twitter, and Instagram also require kids to be at least 13 before they can have their own accounts.
-To keep an eye on your child's social media activity, set up accounts of your own and check your child's pages and activity for yourself.
+Social media sites usually require kids to be at least 13 before they can have their own accounts.
+To keep an eye on a child's social media activity, parents can set up accounts of their own and check their child's pages and activity for themselves.
 Many parents also insist on knowing the passwords to their kids' accounts, although some parents may consider this an invasion of privacy.

-But no amount of monitoring can protect kids from everything.
-So encourage your child to be a responsible Internet user by being a good role model and talking to your child about online safety.
+No amount of monitoring can protect kids from everything.
+And kids can often figure out how to get around parental controls.
+So it’s best to encourage your child to be a responsible Internet user by being a good role model and talking to your kids about online safety.